-We have audited the annual accounts of Infant Bacterial Therapeutics AB (publ) for the financial year 2019-01-01 - 2019-12-31.
-The annual accounts are included on pages 20-55 in this document.
+We have audited the annual accounts and consolidated accounts of Infant Bacterial Therapeutics AB (publ) for the financial year 2021-01-01 - 2021-12-31.
+The annual accounts and consolidated accounts of the company are included on pages 16-47 in this document.

-In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position as of 31 December 2019 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
-The accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the company as of 31 December 2019 and their financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
-The statutory administration report is consistent with the other parts of the annual accounts.
+In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the parent company as of 31 December 2021 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
+The consolidated accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the group as of 31 December 2021 and their financial performance and cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and the Annual Accounts Act.
+The statutory administration report is consistent with the other parts of the annual accounts and consolidated accounts.

-We therefore recommend that the general meeting of shareholders adopts the income statement and balance sheet for the company.
+We therefore recommend that the general meeting of shareholders adopts the income statement and balance sheet for the parent company and the group.

-Our opinions in this report on the the annual accounts and consolidated accounts are consistent with the content of the additional report that has been submitted to the parent company's Board of Directors in accordance with the Audit Regulation (537/2014) Article 11.
+Our opinions in this report on the annual accounts and consolidated accounts are consistent with the content of the additional report that has been submitted to the parent company's audit committee in accordance with the Audit Regulation (537/2014) Article 11.